JerryPan2718/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

 This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
 The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
 The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.

+Here's a high-level overview of how the code works for the image rotation project using the NPP library in CUDA.

+1. Initialization and Setup:
+CUDA and NPP Information: The code starts by printing information about the CUDA driver and runtime versions, as well as the NPP library version.
+It checks if the CUDA device meets the minimum requirements to run the program.
+Input File Handling: The program looks for an input file (an image) to process.
+If the file is specified via command-line arguments, it uses that file; otherwise, it defaults to a predefined file (e.g., Lena.pgm).
+It checks if the file can be opened successfully.
+2. Image Loading:
+Host Image Object: The code declares a host image object, oHostSrc, to hold the grayscale image data loaded from the input file.
+Device Image Object: After loading the image into the host object, it copies the image data to the GPU (device) memory using an npp::ImageNPP_8u_C1 object named oDeviceSrc.
+3. Rotation Preparation:
+Rotation Angle: The angle of rotation is set to a specific value (e.g., 45 degrees).
+This value can be adjusted to rotate the image by different angles.
+Bounding Box Calculation: The program calculates the bounding box of the rotated image using nppiGetRotateBound.
+This step ensures that the rotated image will fit within the calculated bounds without being cropped.
+4. Image Rotation:
+Rotation Center: The center of rotation is set to the center of the image.
+This is where the image will be rotated around.
+Performing the Rotation: The nppiRotate_8u_C1R function is called to perform the actual rotation on the GPU.
+It takes the source image, the rotation angle, the rotation center, and other parameters to generate the rotated image.
+The rotated image is stored in the oDeviceDst object, which is allocated based on the bounding box dimensions.
+5. Saving the Rotated Image:
+Copy to Host: After the rotation is complete, the program copies the rotated image data from the GPU back to a host image object, oHostDst.
+Save to Disk: The rotated image is then saved to a file (e.g., Lena_rotated.pgm).
+The output file name can be specified via command-line arguments, or it defaults to a predefined name.
+6. Cleanup:
+Memory Deallocation: The program ensures that the device memory used for the source and destination images is properly freed to avoid memory leaks.
+Error Handling: The program includes error handling using try-catch blocks to catch any exceptions that occur during execution.
+This helps in gracefully handling errors and providing useful error messages.
+7. Execution Flow:
+The program begins by setting up and checking system compatibility.
+It loads the image, computes the necessary transformations, performs the rotation, and finally saves the output.
+If anything goes wrong, the program catches exceptions, reports the errors, and exits gracefully.

 ## Code Organization

 ```bin/```